GoogleCloudPlatform/apigee-samples/mtls-northbound/README.md

     }
 }
 ```
-#### Test with valid certificte
+#### Test with valid certificate
-Now lets create valid client certificates from the Root CA.
+Now let's create valid client certificates from the Root CA.

 **NOTE:** You may be required to install Python and the Pyca library if you see this error when creating certificates:
 ```